Bonny Ibhawoh: Career

-Ibhawoh began his academic career as a lecturer at Bendel State University, Nigeria (now, Ambrose Alli University).
+Bonny Ibhawoh began his academic career as a lecturer at Bendel State University, Nigeria (now, Ambrose Alli University).
 He has held faculty appointments at the University of Lagos and Covenant University in Nigeria, Brock University, Canada, and the University of North Carolina at Asheville.
 He was a Human Rights Fellow at the Carnegie Council for Ethics in International Affairs, New York, Research Fellow at the Danish Institute for Human Rights, Copenhagen and Associate Member of the Centre for African Studies, School of Oriental and African Studies (SOAS), University of London.